Caleb Kelly (American football)

 Caleb Kanai Kelly (born March 28, 1998) is an American former football linebacker.
 He attended the University of Oklahoma from 2016 to 2022.
 As a senior at Clovis West High School in Fresno, California, Kelly won the 2015 Butkus Award given to the best linebacker in high school.

-High school career
+Early life

 Kelly played his whole high school career at Clovis West High School which is located in Fresno, California, He was a two-way player, playing wide receiver and running back on offense and linebacker on defense.
 While playing wide receiver in his junior and senior year at Clovis West High School he recorded 94 receptions for 1319 yards.
 As a senior on defense, he recorded 79 tackles and 10.0 sacks.

 Recruitment

 Kelly received numerous offers from top programs in the country including the Michigan Wolverines, Notre Dame Fighting Irish, Alabama Crimson Tide, Florida State Seminoles, Georgia Bulldogs, Ohio State Buckeyes, Stanford Cardinal, USC Trojans and the Oklahoma Sooners.
 Kelly committed to the Oklahoma Sooners on national signing day.